RS485 Communication using STM32

 The RE and DE are connected together with the pin PA8, which we have set as the output in the MCU.

-The CubeMX configuration is shown below
+The UART configuration in the CubeMX is shown below

 The UART1 is configured to it’s default setup with the baud rate of 115200 and 8-N-1.
 Also I have enabled the interrupt to receive the data from the second controller.